In this guide, we will explore the Novu mono-repo structure and high-level structure of the different libraries and services we use.

 The apps folder contains high-level applications and APIs.
 The app's outputs usually contain deployable units that a user can interact with either as an API or as a web/cli application.

 The API package is our main service for handling backend logic.
 It handles anything from authentication, authorization, notification template management, triggering events, etc...
 This is where the Novu business logic is handled.

 WS aka Web-Socket

-This is the WebSocket NestJs server, it connects to the widget and provides real-time updates about new notifications to the widget consumer.
+This is the WebSocket NestJs server which connects to the widget and provides real-time updates about new notifications to the widget consumer.

 WEB aka Admin Panel

-This is the Novu admin panel, it’s used to visually communicate with the API.
+This is the Novu admin panel which is used to visually communicate with the API.
 You can configure templates, manage content, enable or disable notifications, visually track the notification activity feed, etc...

 mongoose directly outside the

 This is a utility library that contains testing helpers.
 The testing helpers can generate test sessions and other functionality for e2e and unit-tests between our services.